dalager/graphedexcel/README.md

 `--no-visualize` will skip the visualization step and only print the summary (faster)

-`--keep-direction` will keep the direction of the graph as it is in the excel file, otherwise it will be simplified to an undirected graph (slower)
+`--as-directed-graph` will keep the direction of the graph as it is in the excel file and it will be visualized with arrows, otherwise it will be simplified to an undirected graph (slower)

 `--open-image` will open the generated image in the default image viewer (only on Windows)